Keobkeig/Keobkeigs-Blog/src/content/docs/XCaveLogs/Week1.md

 ---
 # Goals for the Week

-List the goals and objectives you set for yourself at the beginning of the week.
-These can be specific tasks, projects, or skills you aimed to accomplish or improve upon during the week.

 - Goal 1: To finish the first project, Newsfeed generator
 - Goal 2: Scrap data from new sources (The Conversation and The Guardian)

 ## Accomplishments

-Reflect on what you achieved during the week.
-Highlight the tasks or projects you completed, skills you developed, and any notable accomplishments.

-- Accomplishment 1: Finished the first project and built a newsfeed generator
+- Accomplishment 1: Finished the first project and built a newsfeed generator website
 - Accomplishment 2: Learned how to work with sqlite3

 ## Challenges Faced

-Identify any challenges or obstacles you encountered during the week.
-This can include technical difficulties, time management issues, or any other difficulties you faced in your internship responsibilities.

-- Challenge 1: Using headless browsers as well as installing the new tools involed with them
-- Challenge 2: Stale element exceptions
+- Challenge 1: Going through the pagination of The Conversation and The Guardian to get articles to then individually scrape
+- Challenge 2: Verifying if an article was released in the past two weeks via scrapping
-- Challenge 3: Time out exceptions when using wait
+- Challenge 3: Dealing with popups when scrapping The Guardian

 ## Lessons Learned

-Share any lessons or insights you gained from your experiences during the week.
-This can include new knowledge, skills, or personal growth.

-- Lesson 1: dataFrames >>> dictionaries when storing data, also easier to convert to csv
-- Lesson 2: Keep a list of links over getting the actual data when scraping from multiple pages to avoid stale element exceptions
-- Lesson 3: options.add_argument('--headless'), and other options are very useful when using selenium
+- Lesson 1: Often times, the data you need will be in the meta tags of the html and not in the body itself
+- Lesson 2: ```poetry add <package>``` is the same as ```pip install <package>``` but for poetry and allows you to use the package in your code without having to import it in the file
+- Lesson 3: sqlite3 databases are structured like a tree, with the root being the database, the branches being the tables and the leaves being the rows as opposed to a csv file which is just a table

 ## Goals for Next Week

-Outline your goals and objectives for the upcoming week.
-These can be continuations of the previous week's goals or new targets you want to achieve.

-- Goal 1: Avoid using bs4 as much as possible and instead use selenium to get the data ...
+- Goal 1: To start the second project, Job Aggregator

 ## Action Items

-List any specific actions or tasks you need to take to progress towards your goals for the next week.
-This can include research, assignments, or any preparations required.

-- Action Item 1: Re-learn panda syntax
+- Action Item 1: Learn how to bypass certain anti-bot systems such as cloudflare when scrapping
-...

-## Additional Notes

-Include any additional notes, reminders, or relevant information that might be helpful for future reference.